Hiroreco/enreco-archive/recap-data/chapter2/day5/nodes/bijou-c2d5.md

 The blood-pact brothers respawned on the warp point, seemingly given a second chance.

 IRyS’ pain subsided briefly, but it came back.
-Is the baby… still there?
+Is the baby... still there?
 IRyS believes so; she’s a goddess, after all.
 But could the baby be an eldritch being, a demigod, or both?
 Or is it just food after all? _Only time will tell._ They still plan to surprise her consort (Ina) with the news the next day.

 ---

 After this traumatic experience, she [meets with Shiori again](https://youtu.be/AwTYvoyB3Xo?t=22527) to talk about the circumstances of the gender reveal party.
 After the absolute chaos that ensued that day, they sat on the front porch of the house next to the wagon.
 Elizabeth was there as well.
-It’s at this moment when Princess Bijou, ever innocent, asked the Scarlet Knight…
+It’s at this moment when Princess Bijou, ever innocent, asked the Scarlet Knight...

 ["Are truly good people in this world?"](#embed:https://youtu.be/AwTYvoyB3Xo?t=22748)